10min read

 Sexual harassment is unwanted behaviour of a sexual nature which: violates your dignity. makes you feel intimidated, degraded or humiliated and creates a hostile or offensive environment.
 These behaviours happen inside and outside school, in social groups and online.
 It is as serious as any form of hate crime and should be treated as such by parents, teachers and society in general.

-Understanding the forms of sexualised bullying
+Examples of sexualised bullying

 Sexual bullying includes a wide range of behaviour and can often cause distress and devastation to a person.
 Some examples of sexualised bullying include: